FTCA Deeming Notice

 In 2012, HOPE Family Health was designated by the United States Department of Health & Human Services (HHS) as a Federally Qualified Health Center, or FQHC.
 This status has allowed us to grow and broaden our services dramatically in the past few years.
 Between medical, dental, and behavioral health services, we now provide more than 1200 patient encounters per month!
 To maintain our FQHC status and related federal funding, and because we want the very best for our patients, we operate under strict clinical, ethical, and management standards.
 We are proud to say HOPE is Patient Centered Medical Home recognized from the National Committee of Quality Assurance.
 We hope that if you need a provider and are not yet a patient, you will soon choose HOPE as your medical home!

-HOPE Family Health was awarded five awards, called “Quality Badges,” By the Health Resources and Services Administration (HRSA).
-These prestigious awards are given to health centers throughout the country that meet established quality benchmarks.
+HOPE Family Health is the proud recipient of five HRSA Quality Badges.
+Awarded by the Health Resources and Services Administration (HRSA), these prestigious awards are given to health centers throughout the country that meet established quality benchmarks.

 HOPE received recognition as a health center that has achieved and maintained Patient-Centered Medical Home (PCMH) certification through the National Committee for Quality Assurance (NCQA).
 This designation requires that HOPE establish and maintain multiple other quality benchmarks, such as holding space in its schedule for sick patients so they can be seen in a timely manner.